loveencounterflow/coffee-script/README.md

   platform / VM, you don't want to lock out yourself for thirty pieces of silver and a few saved callbacks (bad enough `yield` needs an unstable version of NodeJS).

-* Using another VM altogether—Haskell, Erlang or Go maybe.
+* **Using another VM** altogether—Haskell, Erlang or Go maybe.
 Ouside of my consideration; but of course, there may be valuable lessons in other VMs, e.g. [exception handling in Go](http://blog.golang.org/error-handling-and-go), which is completely different from what you would (or even could) do in unadultered JavaScript.
+Otherwise, it's pretty much that thirty pieces of silver thing for me again.